Find information about our facilities, visiting during busy periods and photography in the Museum and Gardens

 We welcome your photography and filming in the Museum and Gardens for personal, non-commercial use.
 Please refrain however from using a tripod, monopod or supplementary lighting.
 Flash photography is not permitted.
 These can damage the objects and the cases that they are housed in.

-If you would like to conduct commercial photography or filming at the Museum or Gardens, or feature any of our collections commercially, please contact for commercial or other purposes please contact our Venue Hire team - email@example.com.
+If you would like to conduct commercial photography or filming at the Museum or Gardens, or feature any of our collections commercially or any other purpose please contact our Venue Hire team - firstname.lastname@example.org.

 We love to see people sketching and drawing in the Museum.
 However, we would prefer if you used pencils, as these are less likely to cause damage to the displays and collections.